How to Open a Savings Account: 4 Key Steps

 Here is a snapshot of how the different savings accounts stack up.

 • Traditional savings account.
 This type of account is a simple savings option.
-Usually, basic savings accounts don’t have the highest interest rates, and the bank or credit union may charge a monthly fee.
+Just keep in mind that basic savings accounts often don’t have the highest interest rates, and the institution may charge a monthly fee.

 • Kids’ and student savings account.
 Just like the name suggests, these accounts are tailored to kids and students so they can start building healthy savings habits.
 Some of these accounts are interest-bearing.
-However, there are usually age cut-offs, and there may be parental involvement.
+However, there are usually age cut-offs, and they may require parental involvement.
+(Note that while SoFi offers student accounts for those who are 18 years or older, it does not offer custodial accounts at this time.)

 • Specialized savings accounts.
-This type of savings account helps you save for a specific goal, like a down payment on a home.
+This type of savings account helps you save for a specific goal, like holiday gifts or a vacation.
 However, it’s important to note that this type of account may come with restrictions.
 For example, if the account is designed to save for the cost of the winter holidays, you might only be able to pull money out once a year, like right before the holidays.
+Early withdrawals can incur a penalty.

 • Money market account.
-This type of account lets you earn interest and withdraw up to the bank or credit union’s limits.
+A money market account offers some of the benefits of a checking account, such as checks and a debit card.
 Usually, the interest rates on money market accounts are higher than those on a traditional savings account.

 Understanding Savings Accounts